 Pjila'sioq to our our Benoit Lnu'k/Mi'kmaw Community.

-Our Community drummer drum to the heartbeat of Mother Earth.Spirit Wind Drumming
+Our Community drummers drum to the heartbeat of Mother Earth.Spirit Wind Drumming

 Our Kitpu Clan flag of the region.Maps

-Ktaqmkuk Lnu'k/Mi'kmaq have always had a prominent presence in St. George's Bay (Baie St-George) and on Payun Aqq Payunji'j (the Port au Port Peninsula).
+Ktaqmkuk Lnu'k/Mi'kmaq have always had a prominent presence in St. George's Bay (Nujio'qoniik) and on Payun Aqq Payunji'j (the Port au Port Peninsula).
 Many of our Lnu'k/Mi'kmaq ancestors came from around Pitu'pa'q (Bras d'Or lakes) in Nova Scotia and New Brunswick.
 We also have Beothuk connections.

-In 1972 the Cape St. George Indian Band was formed and under the umbrella of the Native Council of Newfoundland and Lanbrador (Name changed to the Federation of Newfoundland and Labrador Indians), Elder Edna May Benoit was the seceretary of the band at that time.
-Josephine Benoit Simon, Sylester Joe Benoit, Geraldine Jesso and Lavern Felix were Councillors.
-Adolph Benoit from Marches Point was the Chief/Saqamaw.Read More
+In 1972 the Cape St. George Indian Band was formed and under the umbrella of the Native Council of Newfoundland and Lanbrador (Name changed to the Federation of Newfoundland and Labrador Indians), Edna May Benoit was the seceretary of the band at that time.
+Josephine Benoit Simon, Sylester Joe Benoit, Geraldine Jesso and Lavern & Arsen Felix were Councillors.
+Adolph Benoit from Marches Point was the Chief/Saqmaw.Read More

 Email the Band Office.